Programming the USB module of PIC32MZ without Harmony (1)

 Why not Harmony

-First of all, I’m a royal promotor of Microchip’s MCU products for over a decade.
-From pic24 to dspic33, from PIC32MX to PIC32MZ, Microchip’s MIPS line never disappointed me except for the Harmony library, or its predecessor – the PLIB.
+First of all, I’ve been a royal customer of Microchip’s MCU products for over a decade.
+From PIC24 to dsPIC33, from PIC32MX to PIC32MZ, Microchip’s MIPS line never disappointed me except for the Harmony library, or its predecessor – the PLIB.
 However, it really stung me when my “ancient” PIC32MX project failed to compile after Microchip ditched the support of their legacy PLIB.
-Although its successor, the Harmony library, has since been actively supported throughout multiple generations, I’m seriously concerned to build my project heavily on top of the vendor-supplied software stack.
+Although its successor, the Harmony library, has since been actively supported throughout multiple generations, I’m very concerned to build my project heavily on top of the vendor-supplied software stack.

 So, why not…. until I started to work on the USB module.
 Microchip doesn’t seem to provide enough documentation to explain the details of the USB related registers.
-This is indeed to turn my stubborn challenge into a mission impossible.
+This is indeed turning my stubborn challenge into a mission impossible.
 Fortunately, I was able to find nice and smart people like Aidan, who is making similar efforts to filling the gaps.
-With the help from Aidan’s website, and a lot of trial and error, I managed to make my USB work on the PIC32MZ2048EFH100 with DMA.
+With the help from Aidan’s website, and a lot of trial and error, I managed to make my USB work on the PIC32MZ2048EFH100 with DMA function, but absolutely no use of single line of code from the Harmony library.
 I will share what I’ve learned in my follow-up posts.